kyrelldixon/kyrelldixon.com-novela/content/posts/2019-08-18-node.js-express-rest-api/index.md

 **Pro-tip:** Check out [`npkill`](https://medium.com/better-programming/npkill-the-easy-solution-to-deleting-node-modules-with-style-1c591126f7a5) if you want a way of easily removing node_modules from unused projects on your computer.

-The `package-lock.json` file is automatically generated primarily as a way of keeping track of your project dependcies, but it serves multiple purposes.
+The `package-lock.json` file is automatically generated primarily as a way of keeping track of your project dependencies, but it serves multiple purposes.
 For more information, check out the npm documentation's [description of this file](https://docs.npmjs.com/files/package-lock.json).

 With that, we have all the initial setup done. for the project.
 Now we can get into creating the server.